 Persuasive online presentations have the power to influence and inspire professionals around the globe.
-However, even perfectly crafted messages will fall flat if no one attends your session.
+However, even a perfectly crafted and delivered message will fall flat if no one attends your event.

 Today, there is a wide range of tactics and channels for driving webinar registrations and engagement.
 But every webinar marketer can agree that well-constructed email invitations are one method that can’t be overlooked.

 For most webinar programs, email drives a significant chunk of webinar attendees; at Unbounce, for example, 70% of webinar registrations come from emails.
 If you’re looking to build out or revamp your email promotional strategy, check out the five tips listed below.

 Based on data from 70,000+ webinars on our platform, we’ve found that the best days to gain webinar registrations are Monday, Tuesday, and Wednesday.
 This is primarily due to the fact that as the week goes on, unexpected projects and deadlines tend to arise, and busy professionals might not be monitoring their inboxes as closely.
 By promoting earlier in the week, you’ll have a better chance at avoiding being lumped into their rapidly increasing “unread emails” folder.

 Want to learn more?
 Explore the 2017 Webinar Benchmarks Report for detailed information on how to run highly effective webinar and video programs.